 Documentation is good, yet long-winded wikis or multi-paged documents are hardly maintained, let alone read.
-Even worse if those decisions are stored as slide decks.
+Even worse if those decisions are slide decks.
 Those are wasteful forms of information dumping that don’t pay off.

 ADRs allows tracking historical reasoning in a clean and concise way.